 - sweetened condensed milk (14 – 15 ounce can)

-- lemon juice (You can use fresh or bottled)
+- lemon juice (You can use fresh or bottled) (see the recipe in the printable card below for exact amounts)

 We need to separate our whites from our yolks.
 They sell all manner of contraptions for doing this but I’m going to show you how to do it the old fashioned way, which means you’ll have one less one-use utensil in your drawer.